Configure head node fault tolerance

 Manually configure fault tolerance for an Anyscale service

-Anyscale recommends configuring head node fault tolerance at the cloud level.
+Anyscale recommends configuring head node fault tolerance at the cloud level for clouds deployed with the VM stack.
 See Enable head node fault tolerance for an Anyscale cloud.
-When you enable at the cloud level, all services in your Anyscale cloud use the configured Redis-compatible cluster.

 Requirements